A simple Google search of “case studies” will quickly show the truth: case studies mean different things to different industries.

 It's hard to say which case study format is “best.”
 Each has its own advantages and disadvantages, so deciding which one is right for you depends on your company and the situation.
 Let’s dive further into the advantages and disadvantages of video case studies.

 Humanize the case study subject Video case studies allow us to see the faces behind the success stories.
 When you see a person, hear their voice, and observe their non-verbal communications, your brain makes a stronger connection to them.
 You develop a true impression (and opinion!) of them.
 Statistics are impressive, but it is easier to relate with another human being.

 Reading a quote is one thing, but hearing it and seeing someone say it engages other senses.
 It also gives more credibility.
 Prospects know that a company hasn’t put any “spin” onto an interview conducted behind closed doors.
 Plus, video case studies can still incorporate charts, statistics and images.
 Additional elements, such as music, also help set the tone and invoke emotions.

 Massive distribution and access to new audiences

 Marketers can embed videos directly on their websites, as well as post them on huge platforms like YouTube and Vimeo.
 In addition, videos can be shared on social media, and often have higher levels of engagement.
 This increases reach and gives them access to different audiences.
-Videos often perform better on social media as well, giving you increased traffic and engagement with your audience.
+Videos often perform better in your social media marketing as well, giving you increased traffic and engagement with your audience.